Gold Gourami (Trichogaster trichopterus)

-The Gold Gourami is an elongated, sideways compressed species with long, touch-sensitive, threadlike ventral fins that are used to feel their surroundings.
+The Gold Gourami is an elongated, sideways compressed species with long, sensitive, filamentous ventral fins that are used to monitor their surroundings.

-The Gold Gourami possess a labyrinth organ that enables them to breathe atmospheric air to survive in stagnant waters with low oxygen content.
-They should always have access to the aquarium's surface to gulp air when needed.
+To survive in stagnant waters with low oxygen levels, the Gold Gourami possess a labyrinth organ that allows them to breathe atmospheric air.
+For this reason, they should always have access to the surface of the aquarium so that they can gulp air as needed.

 |Scientific Name||Trichogaster trichopterus|

 |Aquarium Level||Middle - Top|

 |GH||4 - 18|